ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ## Setup

-Get the assignment at [Github Classroom](https://classroom.github.com/a/maFoIzu3).
+Get the assignment at [TODO: fill Github classroom link].
 This will make a private-to-you copy of the repository hosted within the course's organization.
-You can also access the public starter code [directly from this public URL](https://github.com/ucsd-cse131-f19/pa1-student) if you don't have or prefer not to use a Github account.
+You can also access the public starter code [directly from this public URL]() [TODO: fill] if you don't have or prefer not to use a Github account.

-## The Anaconda Language
+## The Boa Language

 In each of the next several assignments, we'll introduce a language that we'll implement.
 We'll start small, and build up features incrementally.
-We're starting with Anaconda, which has just a few features – defining variables, and primitive operations on numbers.
+We're starting with Boa, which has just a few features – defining variables, and primitive operations on numbers.

 There are a few pieces that go into defining a language for us to compile: